The management of civil parking enforcement within the County of Devon by the Council will:

 You must not willingly allow additional observation time under any circumstances.

-There will be occasions where you are forced to allow extra observation time, such as when you issue multiple PCNs at the same time or are distracted by a customer.
+There will be occasions where you are forced to allow extra observation time, such as where you issue multiple PCNs at the same time or are distracted by a customer.
 Under these circumstances, you must make a text note against the case detailing why there was additional observation time.

-Additionally, you should not attempt to circumvent the observation periods in any way and you should ensure that you allow the prescribed observation under all circumstances.
+Additionally, you should not attempt to circumvent the observation periods in any way, and you should ensure that you allow the prescribed observation under all circumstances.

 Usually, where loading is permitted, any vehicle should be given a five-minute observation.
-Commercial vehicles should be treated the same, unless they are a permanently liveried multi-drop vehicle, for example, DPD or UPS.
+Commercial vehicles should be treated the same, unless they are a permanently liveried multi drop vehicle (for example DPD or UPS).
 These should be given 20 minutes casual observation, followed by five minutes constant observation.

 Where loading is not permitted, observation times are typically one minute for all vehicles, or in some cases, instant.

 You should only spoil a PCN during issuing it if you notice a mistake.
-For example, you have entered the VRM incorrectly, or there is a ticket on display that you did not notice prior to issue.
+For example, that you have entered the VRM incorrectly, or there is a ticket on display that you did not notice prior to issue.

-When you spoil a PCN you should add a photograph to the case with a photo of the reason for the spoil, for example, of the valid ticket in the car, or the VRM.
+When you spoil a PCN you should add a photograph to the case with a photo of the reason of the spoil, for example of the valid ticket in the car, or the VRM.
+You should add a context shot so that it can clearly be seen that the vehicle in question is the vehicle that you have spoiled.

 Additionally, you should add a text note indicating why you have spoiled the PCN.